 This is a weekly look by Lynn Henning of The Detroit News at the candidates the Tigers could consider with the No. 1 pick in June's draft.

+The Tigers own this year’s first overall pick.
 Among the best of the talent Detroit, and other big-league clubs, are examining as The Detroit News continues with its weekly plunge into the Tigers Top Ten Draft Watch:

 1. Casey Mize, RH starter, Auburn, 6-3, 220: If the Tigers were picking today, he still stands No. 1.
 Two months into a new college season, weeks into the prep baseball calendar, there has been no pitcher or hitter who overtly matches him in long-term talent and ability to help a big-league team.
 Mize had a bumpier — for him — game last week against Alabama, getting hit by a line drive, which led to a rare shaky inning.
 He even walked two batters before finishing with eight strikeouts in five innings.
 Friday night, he duels Florida ace Brady Singer.
 It will look like a scouts convention at Gainesville, Fla.
 Last week: 1.